Dr. Lisa Su

 Western Digital Corporation

-Sivaram has published numerous technical papers as well as a textbook on Chemical Vapor Deposition, and he holds several patents.
-He earned his doctorate and master’s degrees in materials science from the Rensselaer Polytechnic Institute where he has been elected to its Board of Trustees.
-He is a Distinguished Alumnus of the National Institute of Technology, Tiruchi, India, where he earned his bachelor’s degree in mechanical engineering.
+Sivaram received his doctorate and master’s degrees in materials science from the Rensselaer Polytechnic Institute and has been nominated to its Board of Trustees.
+Additionally, he is a Distinguished Alumnus of the National Institute of Technology, Tiruchi, India, where he received his bachelor’s degree in mechanical engineering.

 President & CEO

 Akira Takata has been served as President and CEO of MegaChips Corporation (1st section of the TSE: 6875) since June 2011.

 MegaChips was founded in 1990 as the first innovative fabless company in Japan dedicated to SoCs with the goal of integrating LSIs and application knowledge.
 Takata joined MegaChips as one of its startup members and acted as the key person to build the company’s core business and the strong relationship with the strategic partners.
 MegaChips now provides total solution from design and development to manufacturing for MEMS Timing Device and State-of-the-art LSIs produced by full use of unique analog, digital and MEMS technology.
 He has been demonstrated a strong leadership to enhance corporate value through globalization and optimization of business portfolio.